Flotomate/product_docs/source/request-management/request-management-technician/working-on-a-request.rst

     :align: center
     :alt: figure 43

--  Give a suitable title that describes the Task.
-Select an assignee from the drop-down list in the **Assignee User** field.
+-  Give a suitable **Subject** that describes the Task.
+Select an assignee from the drop-down list in the **Task Owner** field.

--  Set a time-frame (Start Date Time and End Date Time), Priority, and Description for the task and hit **Create**.
+-  Set the Priority, task type, time-frame (Start Date Time and End Date Time), and Description for the task and hit **Create**.
+You can also attached a file with the task.

 Editing/Deleting Tasks
 ----------------------